openid/OpenYOLO-Spec/common/operations.md

   account.
 - _credential retrieval_: Provides access to an existing stored credential for the requesting service.
-- _credential save_: Allows a service to store or update a credential in a credential provider.
+- _credential saving_: Allows a service to store or update a credential in a credential provider.
-- _credential delete_: Allows a service to delete a credential which is no longer valid.
+- _credential deletion_: Allows a service to delete a credential which is no longer valid.

 These are described in more detail in the following sections.